avast/retdec/README.md

   * `cd retdec`
   * `mkdir build && cd build`
   * ```sh
     # FreeBSD (and other BSDs) do need cmake, python3, git, autotools.
-Perl is pre-installed in the OS but check its version.
+OpenSSL is pre-installed in the OS but check its version.
     # Later versions may be available for each of the packages.
     # See what is installed:
     sudo pkg info cmake python37 autotools